-Adult Learning material is very popular and often what you want will already be on loan.
+Learning English material is very popular and often what you want will already be on loan.
 You can reserve it using the catalogue.
 A small charge may apply.

 About the collection

-In the Central Library, the Adult Learning collection is located on the ground floor next to the Returned Today shelves at the north end.
+In the Central Library, the Learning English collection is located on the first floor next to the Returned Today shelves at the north end.

-The Adult Learning Collections have books, cassettes, CDs and CD-ROMs.
+The Learning English collections have books, CDs and CD-ROMs.
 The collection is divided into three levels of ability.
 Each level is colour coded - yellow for beginners, blue for intermediate and purple for advanced.

 Some of the subjects covered include: